Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Mechanism Design. Background and Preliminaries.

 \subsection{Mixed-Strategy Game Structure}

-Since this paper focuses on RL for achieving mechanism design with mixed strategies, this section defines the mixed-strategy Nash equilibrium.
+Since this paper focuses on RL for achieving mechanism design with mixed strategies, this section defines the mixed-strategy Nash equilibrium as a product measure.
 The mixed-strategy game form supposes a parametrized finite-player static non-cooperative mixed-strategy game, structured by the tuple